itzanuragsinghania/itzanuragsinghania/README.md

 <!--
-**Destrog/Destrog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**itzanuragsinghania/itzanuragsinghania** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+NLP Web App
 - 🌱 I’m currently learning ...
+NLP
 - 👯 I’m looking to collaborate on ...
+Machine Learning Projects/ ML StartUps
 - 🤔 I’m looking for help with ...
+StartUps
 - 💬 Ask me about ...
+Road Map to ML
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... anuragsinghania235@gmail.com
 - 😄 Pronouns: ...
+He/Him
 - ⚡ Fun fact: ...
+I am an Otaku
 -->